The image complexity of an analytic map germ

 The following natural question occurs:

-(*) \emph{If the image of $F$ is \emph{not well-defined} as a set germ, can one still give a meaning to the ``image of the map germ $F$'', and if so, then what is the structure of this object?}
+(*) \emph{If the image of $F: (X,\mathfrak{p}) \to (Y,y)$ is \emph{not well-defined} as a set germ, then what is it?
+If one can still give a meaning to the ``image of the map germ $F$'', then what is the structure of this object?}